soumendrak/website-v2/content/posts/choosing-an-ml-estimators.md

 ## Ensemble Learning

 As you have seen different algorithms are specialized in different use cases.
 To maximize the result two or a more diverse set of algorithms can be combined to increase the accuracy and performance of the model.
-The Ensemble is the art of combining a diverse set of learners (individual models) together to improvise on the stability and predictive power of the model.[[8](#_ftn8)] Some commonly used ensemble methods are bagging, boosting and stacking. [[9](#_ftn9)]
+The Ensemble is the art of combining a diverse set of learners (individual models) together to improvise on the stability and predictive power of the model[^8].
+Some commonly used ensemble methods are bagging, boosting and stacking[^9].

 ## Conclusion